 12. Safety first

 While you’re eager to develop your climbing skill, beginner climbers must remember that safety comes first.
-Remembering this ensure climbers climb route slowly without endangering other climbers.
+Remembering this ensures climbers climb the route slowly without endangering other climbers.

 This will also make climbers get the right gear and not to overuse them.
 This is especially true in the use of chalks, as overuse may lead to loss of traction.